shekharp77/housing/README.md

 # Project Name
-> Outline a brief description of your project.
+> In this project a housing componay is planning to enter the market of Australia and need us to build a model that can help us buying the right property.

 ## Table of Contents